Generic Name: frovatriptan (FROE-va-TRIP-tan)

 Treating acute migraine headache with or without aura (flashing lights, wavy lines, dark spots) in adults.
 It should not be used to prevent migraines.

 Frova is a serotonin 5-HT1 receptor agonist ("triptan").
-It works by narrowing the blood vessels in the brain and, thereby, reducing pressure and pain in the brain.
-A migraine headache is thought to be caused by widened blood vessels exerting pressure on the brain.
+It works by narrowing the blood vessels in the brain, which helps to relieve migraines.

 Do NOT use Frova if:

 - you are allergic to any ingredient in Frova

 - you have certain types of irregular heartbeat (eg, Wolff-Parkinson-White syndrome)

 - you have a history of ischemic heart disease (eg, angina, heart attack), coronary artery disease (CAD), other moderate to severe heart problems, brain blood vessel disease (eg, stroke, transient ischemic attack), or other blood vessel disease (eg, Raynaud syndrome, ischemic bowel disease)

 - you have uncontrolled high blood pressure

 - you have a history of certain types of migraines (eg, hemiplegic, basilar)